Code of Ethics

 Professional Obligations to the Public

-- Express a professional opinion only when it is founded on adequate knowledge and experience, and where agrologists have an understanding of the situation and context against which this opinion is being offered.
+- Express a professional opinion only when it is founded on adequate knowledge and experience, and where registered agrologists have an understanding of the situation and context against which this opinion is being offered.

 - Extend public knowledge of agriculture and promote truthful and accurate statements on sustainable agricultural systems and environmental matters.

-Responsibility to the Employer/Client
+Responsibility to the Employer or Client

 - Refuse any assignment that creates a conflict of interest, defined as:

-- Where there is reason to believe that a decision may be unduly influenced by a factor other than what is in the best interest of the client or public; or
+- Where there is reason to believe that a decision may be unduly influenced by a factor other than what is in the best interest of the employer, client or public; or

 Responsibility to the Profession